twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **fc12.cfg** – Configuration file used by FontCreator.
 * **fcppreview.txt** – For old versions of FontCreator, includes the text used in the Test Font Window.
 The text is restored to factory defaults if removed.
 (See `previewtext.dat` in recent versions)
 * **fntXX.tmp** or **fntXXX.tmp** – Temporary font used for saving (XX or XXX are letter and number combos).
-* **FontCreatorSetup.exe** – Used to reinstall the program (the download is also available on the High-Logic website with a form to enter your name and email address or with the link to the direct download).
+* **FontCreatorSetup.exe** – Used to reinstall the program (the download is also available on the High-Logic website via filling the form or downloading it directly).
 * **FontCreator.tip** – Contains the tips in the Tip of the Day Window.
 If removed, this window appears blank.
 * **glyphlist.dat** – Contains the Adobe glyph list.
 Old versions have the same list but duplicates **xi** to U+0000.
 * **glyphnamesnew.dat** – For version 7.0 and above, contains the default glyph names when opening existing fonts and when you generate glyph names on the Glyph Properties dialog.
 Prior to FontCreator 12 another file (`glyphnames.dat`) was used, but that one is now obsolete.